DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v1.5 update -> 03/07/2023
+- Performed the correction of the Rank system.

 v1.0 update -> 01/19/2022
 - blank spaces in names are no longer allowed